Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \subsubsection{Measures of opinions}

 \emph{``Any clod can have the facts; having opinions is an art.''}\\Charles McCabe (American columnist, 1915-1983)

 An opinion is typically understood as a subjective view shaped by a person's or group's perception and judgment.
-This is in contract to an objectively ``true'' statement with factual content that remains independent of any individual.
-Opinions are the focus of many disciplines under different names, including \emph{attitudes} in psychology \cite{eagly_psychology_1993}, \emph{ideologies} in political science \cite{jost_political_2009}, and \emph{preferences} in economics or social choice theory \cite{druckman_preference_2000}.
+This stands in contrast to an objectively ``true'' statement with factual content that remains independent of any individual.
+Opinions are related to concepts of interest in many disciplines, including \emph{attitudes} in psychology \cite{eagly_psychology_1993}, \emph{ideologies} in political science \cite{jost_political_2009}, and \emph{preferences} in economics or social choice theory \cite{druckman_preference_2000}.
 Also, \emph{social norms} \cite{ullmann-margalit_emergence_2015} and \emph{individual values} \cite{schwartz_universals_1992} are often conceptualized and formalized similarly to opinions.
 All of these notions come with their own additional concepts and underlying disciplinary theories.
-A common non-academic understanding of an opinion is as an {opinion piece}, i.e., an article in a newspaper, magazine, or blog, where opinions are structured as long textual statements.
+Colloquially, opinions are also understood as pieces of text in newspapers, magazines, or online blogs expressing the views of the author.
 Such complex, extensive opinions have largely remained unaddressed by traditional opinion dynamics models.
 However, with the increasing integration of large language models (LLMs) as agents, future models may begin to process and interact with opinions in this textual format (for further discussion see \sref{sec:AI_op_dyn}).

 \paragraph{Notation.}